petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    * SLES_BYOS

-   If the license type of the VM hasn't been modified, this command returns an empty string and the VM continues to use the billing model of the image that you used to deploy it.
+   If the license type of the VM isn't modified, this command returns an empty string and the VM continues to use the billing model of the image that you used to deploy it.

 ### [Azure PowerShell](#tab/licensepowershell)